Gisella Marengo

 Gisella Marengo (born 16 December 1975) is an Italian actress and producer.
-Her acting portfolio includes roles in acclaimed projects such as La sconosciuta, by Giuseppe Tornatore and Third Person by Paul Haggis.
-Transitioning into production, Marengo produced projects such as The Humbling, starring Al Pacino, Blackbird, featuring Susan Sarandon and Kate Winslet and the acclaimed documentary Ennio directed by Giuseppe Tornatore.
+Her acting portfolio includes minor roles in La sconosciuta, by Giuseppe Tornatore and Third Person by Paul Haggis.
+Transitioning into production, Marengo produced The Humbling, starring Al Pacino, Blackbird, featuring Susan Sarandon and Kate Winslet and the documentary Ennio directed by Giuseppe Tornatore.

 Early life and education

 The daughter of an Italian father and a Monégasque mother, Marengo developed an interest in theatre at an early age.
 She moved to Rome in 2000 and for five years, she studied acting with Francesca De Sapio, a member of the Actors Studio in New York.
 She then moved to Los Angeles, where she studied film at UCLA and acting at the Beverly Hills Play House.